-Training records should be stored on site and in the Chris 21 data base.
-This data base is the primary online tool for tracking individual staff training records and frequency for training and refresh courses.
-These records are to be made available to relevant authorities on request.
+Training records should be stored on site and in the Rapid Induct.
+The records are to be made available to relevant authorities on request.

-7.7 Continual Improvement
+9. Continual Improvement

 It is a legislative requirement for this plan to be tested and updated on an annual basis and within one month of an incident.